 intent was to capture and highlight how the mainstream world was actually treating us, and what we could do about it.
 That was roughly 4,000 articles and broadcasts ago as documented here, plus many more that I've surely missed.

 It worked.
 Fifteen years later just about the entire

-Western world knows about us — and knows that for some people, multi-relationships can work joyously all around, when carried out in the right environment of abundant communication with work on serious self-knowledge and relationship skills.
+Western world knows about us — and has learned that for some people, multi-relationships can work joyously all around, when carried out in the right environment of abundant communication with work on serious self-knowledge and relationship skills.
 "The polyamorous possibility" has become widely known.

 It's so much better now — thanks to all you dedicated, great-hearted volunteers who are working in ways large and small, year after year, for a powerful idea.